george-staniland/fitbit-api-sandbox/README.md

 ## Start of the project

-Started by registering an App on https://dev.fitbit.com/ Then used the OAuth 2.0 process
+* Started by registering an App on https://dev.fitbit.com/
+* Then used the OAuth 2.0 process
-Authorized access to Data of my own Fitbit Device Recieved Auth Code
+* Authorized access to Data of my own Fitbit Device
-Used Postman to send a HTTP GET Request to https://api.fitbit.com/oauth2/token In response we recieve an access token in place of our Auth Code We can now make GET Request's to the Fitbit API using our Access token and recieve data from my Fitbit in response This site https://dev.fitbit.com/build/reference/web-api/explore/ outlines the request possible to the Fitbit Web API
+* After getting an access token we can now make GET requests to Fitbit's web API
+* This site https://dev.fitbit.com/build/reference/web-api/explore/ outlines possible requests to the Fitbit Web API

 ## Current Challenges:
-Access Tokens only last 8 hours before needing to be refreshed, this request is part of a React application how will this Access Token refresh occour?
+* Access Tokens only last 8 hours before needing to be refreshed, can this be done programatically with Javascript inside our React app?
-What data do we wish to use from my Fitbit? and how can we interpret, visualise or utilise the data?
+* What data do we wish to use from the API?
+How can we interpret, visualise or utilise the data?

 ## Accesible Data and Possible Uses: